gryphonshafer/Quizzing-Rule-Book/content/best_practices.md

 ## Overtime

-If the score in overtime is such that the final placements are decided, the current set of three overtime questions does not have to be completed.
+If the score in overtime is such that the final placements are decided, the current set of 3 overtime questions does not have to be completed.

 ### Example